Harriet the Spy (film): Home media

 Harriet the Spy was released on VHS by Paramount Home Video on February 25, 1997.
 The cassette also contained two Rugrats music videos, and customers were able to receive $5 rebate if they bought the movie in an orange clamshell case plus two eligible Rugrats videos.

 The film was later released on DVD on May 27, 2003.

+In addition to being available for digital purchase, it was added to free streaming service Pluto TV at the beginning of 2025, where it was available at the time of Trachtenberg's death.
+It became available on Paramount+ in April 2025.

 Reception

 Critical response

-The film received mixed reviews from critics.
-On Rotten Tomatoes it has an approval rating of 48% based on reviews from 31 critics.
+On Rotten Tomatoes, 47% of 30 critics gave the film a positive review.
 The site's consensus: "Harriet the Spy is a rapid-fire mystery movie that doesn't have much to offer beyond the two decent lead performances."
 Audiences surveyed by CinemaScore gave it a grade B+.

 Rita Kempley of The Washington Post was critical of the film, deeming it a "tedious" adaptation of the source novel, adding: "Harriet the Spy isn't really a story, but a dark slice of this ruminative child's inner life.
 Like the more clearly comic Welcome to the Dollhouse, this film finds more wrong than wonder in these terrible, tenderfoot years."
 Roger Ebert praised the performance of Trachtenberg, but conceded: "It is not a very technically accomplished movie--the pacing is slow and there are scenes that seem amateurish--but since Harriet doesn't intend to inspire anyone to become a movie critic, perhaps it will work a certain charm for its target audience."
 Owen Gleiberman of Entertainment Weekly, a self-proclaimed fan of the novel, wrote that the film "has its sticky, Afterschool Special side (the ending is way too pat), but at its best it’s like a Welcome to the Dollhouse for preadolescents.
 What Fitzhugh’s book had, and what the movie gets, is the glee and neurotic terror of a kid lurching into adult consciousness, learning just how dangerous that notebook we all carry around in our heads really is."

 John Anderson of the Los Angeles Times also commented on the film's darker elements, writing that it is "fun, yes, but [it] isn't afraid to expose the nastiness of youth or the offhanded cruelty of one girl's ego.
 This is not a happy little movie about the sweetness of childhood."
 Barbara Shulgasser of The San Francisco Examiner dismissed the film, describing the protagonist as "the kind of kid I'm not looking forward to meeting as a grownup...
 While the well-loved novel was apparently about the admirable battle a kid must wage in order to become an artist in the face of peer disapproval, the movie seems to be about a mean-spirited tyke who has no scruples.
 If that kind of person wants to become an artist, it's OK by me, but I don't have to root for her."